teyaberg/meds-torch-data/README.md

     this dataset, but the latter has a task defined.
 - `tensorized_MEDS_dataset` fixture that points to a Path containing the tensorized and schema files for the `simple_static_MEDS` dataset.
-- `tensorized_MEDS_dataset_with_task` fixture that points to a Path containing the tensorized and schema files for the `simple_static_MEDS_dataset_with_task` dataset.
+- `tensorized_MEDS_dataset_with_task` fixture that points to a tuple containing:
+    - A Path containing the tensorized and schema files for the `simple_static_MEDS_dataset_with_task` dataset
+    - A Path pointing to the root task directory for the dataset
+    - The specific task name for the dataset.
+Task label files will be stored in a subdir of the root task directory with this name.

 You can find these in either the [`conftest.py`](conftest.py) file for this repository or the [`meds_testing_helpers`](https://github.com/Medical-Event-Data-Standard/meds_testing_helpers) package, which this package leverages for testing.

+#### Synthetic Data

-To start, let's take a look at this syntehtic data.
+To start, let's take a look at this synthetic data.
 It is sharded by split, and we'll look at the train split first, which has two shards (we convert to polars just for prettier printing).
-It has four subjects across the two shards.
+It has four subjects across the two shards:

 ```python
 >>> import polars as pl